munificent/craftinginterpreters/book/strings.md

 IS_STRING(POP())
 ```

-The it would pop two values off the stack!
+Then it would pop two values off the stack!
 Using a function fixes that.

 As long as we ensure that we set the type tag correctly whenever we create an
 Obj of some type, this macro will tell us when it's safe to cast a value to a